slu-openGIS/barriers-data/README.md

 [![](https://img.shields.io/github/repo-size/chris-prener/barriers-data.svg)](https://github.com/chris-prener/barriers-data/)

 ### Overview
 This repository contains data releases from the [*Streets Not Thru* Project](https://chris-prener.github.io/barriers).
 It currently contains point locations for all known current and historic street closures in `.csv`, `.shp`, and `.geoJSON` formats.
+You can preview these data both [here](https://github.com/chris-prener/barriers-data/blob/master/location-data/geoJSON/STL_BARRIERS_All.geojson) and on [our website](https://chris-prener.github.io/barriers/barriers/).

 ### Support and Feedback
 If you have found a typo, omission, or have a suggestion, please check the [contribution guidelines](.github/CONTRIBUTING.md) guidelines before opening an issue.
 Please note that contributions to this project are governed by a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md) and, for Saint Louis University community members, our various University policies.